andrewyewcy/andrewyewcy.github.io/_posts/2023-05-23-bixi-web-scraping.md

-## Downloading and converting all data files systematically from Bixi using Python
+## Downloading and converting data files from Bixi systematically using Python
 By: Andrew Yew

 **Motivation**